 My veterinarian practices medicine.
 What makes an internal medicine specialist—or board certified internist—different?

 Your primary care veterinarian is your first resource in any medical condition.
 All veterinarians are trained to diagnose and treat common conditions your pet may experience.
 A board certified internal medicine specialist is a veterinarian certified by the American College of Veterinary Internal Medicine.
 These veterinarians have expertise and specialized training in the diagnosis and treatment of animals with disorders such as diabetes, gastrointestinal disease, organ failure, hormonal imbalances, immunological disorders and unusual infectious diseases.

 Our veterinary internists spend every day diagnosing and treating animals with your pet’s specific problems.
 Complex medical disorders, often involving multiple body systems or organs, is an Internist's area of expertise.
 VMC's Internists see on a regular basis what your veterinarian may see only once or twice in his or her career.

 There are literally hundreds of internal medical disorders in animals.
 Many diseases cause very similar symptoms and appearances.
 Recognizing the subtle differences requires specialized training and tools.

 Our veterinary internists are equipped with specialized equipment and products, allowing them to make more accurate diagnoses and perform more advanced treatments right here at VMC.

 The Internal Medicine service works as a team with our other specialists, meeting regularly to review each case and share pertinent information.
-Dr. Cortright's patients benefit from 24-hour critical care coverage and post procedural monitoring with our Emergency and Critical Care services, advanced in-house diagnostic capabilities from or Imaging and Cardiology services, as well as timely surgical intervention from the Surgery service.
+Our patients benefit from 24-hour critical care coverage and post procedural monitoring with our Emergency and Critical Care services, advanced in-house diagnostic capabilities from or Imaging and Cardiology services, as well as timely surgical intervention from the Surgery service.